 As you can see there really isn’t any reason not to connect the upper level gutters using downspout extensions.
 The photo below is a great example of how you barely notice the downspout extensions.
 Notice how it runs across the edge of the porch roof?
 I bet you wouldn’t have noticed it was there if we didn’t tell you.
 However it is sometimes more noticeable but we still would suggest these in every situation no matter how noticeable.

-If you live in our service area of central Maryland and Washington D.C. and would like an estimate for downspout extensions, or any other service.
+If you would like an estimate for upper level downspout extensions, or any other service.
 Please CLICK HERE to fill out a free estimate form.

 CLICK HERE for more information on Clogged Downspouts.